Sojamilch/wpscan_app/README.md

-# wpscan app for MCS Yeovil
+# wpscan app for MCS computer support Yeovil

 ==============================================

+A very basic app written in python that *should* produce and send a report of vunerabilities detected within the specified websites.
+This is my first *"major"* programming project.

+This app was designed to the specification and needs of MCS Computer Support in Yeovil

 Designed using Qt Designer